PanoLAM: Large Avatar Model for Gaussian Full-Head Synthesis from One-shot Unposed Image: Methodology

 \paragraph{\textbf{Dense Gaussian Head Generation.}} After getting the dense point position with dense point features, we can utilize them for dense Gaussian head regression.
-Rather than using only unstructured point features for prediction, we also aggregate features from the structured spherical triplane for more effective Gaussian attributes regression, which we will discuss in the next section.
+Rather than using only unstructured point features for prediction, we also aggregate multi-layer of features from the structured spherical triplane for more effective Gaussian attributes regression, which we will discuss in Sec.~\ref{sec:spherecal_triplane_distillation}.
 Denote $F_{P_{i}}$ the $i_{th}$ point feature and $F_{T_i}$ the aggregated spherical triplane feature for point $P_i$, the dense Gaussian head attributes and a small deformation residual can be regressed similarly to the coarse one as:

 where $\mathcal{C}$ denotes the concatenation operation, $M_D$ the number of dense Gaussian points, and $O_i$ the deformation residual restricted within $[-\epsilon_{O_D}, \epsilon_{O_D}]$.